fbe-work/rvt_model_services/README.md

 python micro framework to process actions on revit models from cli/command line

 ## how it works:
-  * you initialize it with a command to process_model.py specifying the task, project path and revit version and a timeout.
+  * you initialize it with a command to process_model.py specifying the task, revit model and an optional timeout.
   * process_model.py will spin off a subprocess to write a journal file and addin according to your specified task and project.
-  * it will then run Revit according to journal file, opening a detached version of your model and run the specified action like a [revitpythonshell](https://github.com/architecture-building-systems/revitpythonshell) script.
+  * it will then run Revit according to this journal file, opening a detached version of your model and run the specified action like a [revitpythonshell](https://github.com/architecture-building-systems/revitpythonshell) script.
-  * if the journal file cannot be run to completion the subprocess is killed and an error is logged.
+  * if the journal file cannot be run to completion the subprocess is killed and an error is logged. the logging journal file will be parsed and a notify email will inform you in case the model is corrupt.

 ## it requires/is currently run on:
   * cpython >= 3.6 (with additional modules: beautifulsoup4, bokeh, colorama, colorful, docopt, numpy, pandas, psutil, olefile)